anisdismail/HICMA_Landing_Page/README.md

 For now, hicma.html is the main route to start with, so start by running it please.

-Currently working on aboutUs page.
-Will be finished at 12, and will be pushed to github.
+About Us is almost done as for styling, unless there is something you need me to change.

+Things that I need for the aboutUs:

+1. Some info abt the other volunteers if there are any, and any links aka their linkedin or personal website if there are any.

+As for the illustrations, i'll let you know tmrw.

-For anything you want me to add, modify or remove, let me know please.
+**For anything you want me to add, modify or remove, let me know please.**